-DUI Chemical Testing in Fresno
+DUI Chemical Testing Services in Fresno, CA

 What Are the Different Chemical Tests Used in the Central Valley?

 There are two types of chemical testing: Breath and blood.
 Our experienced Fresno DUI defense attorneys will know how to point out the legitimate reasons why a chemical test was faulty.

 Our lawyers at Wapner Jones, PC take pride in the fact that we are more educated and knowledgeable regarding blood and breath testing than any of their competitors.
 This is what separates us from other attorneys and law firms.
 We spend countless hours in training and education around the country, so we are better equipped to defend you.
 As a result, we have learned there are many ways to question the trustworthiness of the prosecution's evidence and prevent them from meeting their burden of proof beyond a reasonable doubt for chemical tests.

 There are many reasons for false breath test results.
 The 15-minute observation period mandated by Title 17 of the California Code of Regulations may not have been complied with, or you may have burped, regurgitated or vomited within 15-minutes of taking the test.
 Medical conditions (gastroesophageal reflux disease or laryngopharyngeal reflux) or dental work (dentures or bridgework which may trap mouth alcohol) could account for an inaccurate test result.
 The breath sample could have been tainted with mouth alcohol or the breath-testing device may not have been operating properly.
 Further, breath testing during the alcohol absorption phase can give a false high reading.

 To combat your charge, our qualified Fresno DUI defense lawyer can check the calibration and accuracy logs for the breath machine to determine whether or not the results are accurate and can confirm whether the officer followed the training protocol.